-2.7 Closure Schedule
+2.6 Closure Schedule

-The timing of the closure of the BAPs will be in accordance with the CCR Rule.
-The assumption for final closure of the BAPs is that closure will be completed within 5 years of start of closure; however, the Sections 257.102(f)(2) and 257.103 of the CCR Rule allow for extension of the closure schedule under certain circumstances or demonstration that alternative closure requirements should apply to the CCR units.
-A Gantt chart illustrating the sequential steps of the CCR closure process, including preconstruction activities (i.e. necessary notifications and permitting) as well as closure milestones, is included as Appendix E.
+The final closure of the landfill will be completed within six months of start of closure; however, Sections 257.102(f)(2) and 257.103 of the CCR Rule allow for extension of the closure schedule or demonstration that alternative closure requirements should apply to the CCR units.
+A Gantt chart illustrating the sequential steps of the CCR closure process, including pre-construction activities (i.e. necessary notifications and permitting) as well as closure milestones, is included as Appendix F.